lupyuen/lupyuen.github.io/src/ci3.md

 (__101 GitHub Hours__ for one single Scheduled Merge Job!)

-_And thus we moved them?_
+_Thus we moved them?_

 Yep this is clearly not sustainable.
 So we moved the Scheduled Merge Jobs to a new [__NuttX Mirror Repo__](https://github.com/NuttX/nuttx/actions/workflows/build.yml).

 Where the Merge Jobs can run free __without disruption__!

-(That's an Unpaid GitHub Org Account that won't be charged to NuttX Project)
+(In an Unpaid GitHub Org Account that won't be charged to NuttX Project)

 _What about the Old Merge Jobs?_